CaiqueResende/northwind_ETL_process/README.md

 2. **Staging Area**: Specify the folder path where the extracted data will be staged.
 By default, the postgres tables are set to `"C:/Users/caiqr/Documents/Projetos/northwind/data/postgres/"` and the CSV file is set to `"C:/Users/caiqr/Documents/Projetos/northwind/data/csv/"`.

 3. **Step 1**: At step 1, the script will extract tables from the Northwind database, save them as CSV files in the staging area with a timestamp, and also export the `order_details` table to a separate CSV file.
 If a error occurs at this step, the script will close and an error message will be printed.

+4. Date: the process date will be asked and should be inputed in the format "yyyy-mm-dd".
+If date is today, just leave it blank.

 ### Step 2 - Data Transformation and Loading